MuntahaShams/Sentiments-classification/README.md

 - and train/test splits

 ### Where to Get Help if You Need it
-- Leverage the recommended Course Reading Material - [Grokking Deep Learning](https://www.manning.com/books/grokking-deep-learning) (Check inside your classroom for a discount code)
+- Leverage the recommended Course Reading Material - [Grokking Deep Learning](https://www.manning.com/books/grokking-deep-learning)
-- Shoot me a tweet @iamtrask

 ### Tutorial Outline: